suparjotamin/stockie/README.md

 # Utilization
 ### Load in stock name
 To load in the data, We use [yfinance](https://pypi.org/project/yfinance/) package which is included inside.
-So, the input just nned to be the ticker of the stock which is registered.
+So, the input just need to be the ticker of the stock which is registered.
 ```python
 a = stockie(['UNVR.JK','AAPL','C6L.SI'])
 ```